Nick can be contacted at email@example.com.

 - 2015 (forthcoming), The Cultural Left and the Reagan Era: U.S. Protest and Central American Revolution (London: I. B. Tauris).

-- 2014 (forthcoming), ‘Transatlantic Social Politics After the 1960s: New Left Review, Verso Books and the Politics of Central America Solidarity’, in Daniel Scroop and Andrew Heath (eds), New Directions in Transatlantic Social Politics (New York: Palgrave Macmillan).
+- 2014 (forthcoming), ‘Transatlantic Social Politics After the 1960s: New Left Review, Verso Books and the Politics of Central America Solidarity’, in Daniel Scroop and Andrew Heath (eds), Transatlantic Social Politics: 1800-Present (New York: Palgrave Macmillan).

 - 2014, 'U.S. Feminists and Central America in the "Age of Reagan": The Overlapping Contexts of Activism, Intellectual Culture and Documentary Filmmaking', Journal of American Studies, Vol. 48, No. 1.